 |Net MIC||Network Message Integrity Check||32-bit or 64-bit MIC that authenticates the message|

-The third responsibility of the network layer is relaying the mesh messages between the nodes in a network.
-Now, there are multiple ways how wireless mesh networks relay messages varying from IP based routing algorithms to simple flooding techniques.
-What Bluetooth mesh standard adopted as the message relaying algorithm is something called managed flooding technique.
+Next, the network layer relays the mesh messages between the nodes in a network.
+Wireless mesh networks relay messages in different ways, from IP-based routing algorithms to simple flooding techniques.
+Bluetooth mesh standard adopted the managed flooding technique as the message relaying algorithm.

-There are multiple benefits using a flooding message relay in a wireless mesh network: it is simple to implement in a resource constrained device; it recovers from power outages fast as the routing tables do not need to re-built and flooding mesh can also be very reliable as it inherently provides a multipath message delivery not dependent on single routes or nodes.
-Finally it can also easily react to dynamic situations as the nodes do not need to maintain and update routing tables.
+Using a flooding message relay in a wireless mesh network offers multiple benefits.
+It is simple to implement in a resource-constrained device, it recovers from power outages fast as the routing tables do not need to re-built, and can also be very reliable as it inherently provides a multipath message delivery not dependent on single routes or nodes.
+Finally, it can also easily react to dynamic situations as the nodes do not need to maintain and update routing tables.

-However, flooding mesh of course has drawbacks as well, and multiple issues can occur in a flooding mesh network.
-The typical issues in a flooding mesh network are message looping i.e. messages being relayed in the network forever, scalability and performance issues if the network spends most of its time relaying duplicate and finally power consumption that is needed to operate the relays.
+However, flooding mesh has drawbacks as well and multiple issues can occur in a flooding mesh network.
+The typical issues in a flooding mesh network are message looping where messages get relayed in the network forever, scalability and performance issues if the network spends most of its time relaying duplicate, and finally power consumption that is needed to operate the relays.

-Now to address the concerns mentioned above Bluetooth mesh uses managed flooding to relay messages and it is basically a hybrid implementation between a fully flooding and a routing network.
+To address the concerns mentioned above, Bluetooth mesh uses managed flooding to relay messages, which is a hybrid implementation between a fully flooding network and a routing network.
 The following mechanisms are implemented by the Bluetooth mesh standard to address the issues of pure flooding mesh networks.

 All Bluetooth mesh nodes implement a message cache, which is used to store the recently seen or relayed messages.
-Now if a node with relay feature receives a message with large enough TTL it will check if this message has already been seen or relayed and in case it is, the message is dropped again to improve the network performance and reduce traffic.
+If a node with relay feature receives a message with a large enough TTL, it will check if this message has already been seen or relayed and if it is, the message is dropped again to improve the network performance and reduce traffic.

 Bluetooth mesh nodes can implement multiple features, but many of these features are optional, relaying being one of them.
-This means not every node in a Bluetooth mesh network needs to be a relay, but especially in very large Bluetooth mesh networks relaying can be disabled on most of the nodes.
-This of course has two benefits: first of all it reduces the network traffic and improves the performance and scalability of large Bluetooth mesh networks and it also reduces the power consumption on the non-relaying nodes as they do not need to retransmit the network messages.
+This means not every node in a Bluetooth mesh network needs to be a relay, but especially in very large Bluetooth mesh networks relaying can be disabled on most nodes.
+This approach has two benefits.
+First, it reduces the network traffic and improves the performance and scalability of large Bluetooth mesh networks and also reduces the power consumption on the non-relaying nodes as they do not need to retransmit the network messages.
 The next figure shows on example of a Bluetooth mesh network and how a message could travel from a source (S) through relays (R) to a destination node (D).

 Some of the Bluetooth mesh nodes can also implement a low-power feature enabling them to spend most of their life time in a low power sleep mode and keep the radio turned off.
-These devices typically are battery power devices like light switches or battery powered sensors.
-The low power nodes do not relay messages at all, but they only transmit messages when necessary and receive messages upon previously configured intervals.
-Low power nodes require a friend node to cache messages for them when they are sleeping and this is discussed in more details later.
+These devices typically are battery powered devices, such as light switches or battery-powered sensors.
+The low power nodes do not relay messages at all.
+Instead, they only transmit messages when necessary and receive messages upon previously configured intervals.
+Low power nodes require a friend node to cache messages for them when they are sleeping, which is discussed in more details later.